About the different types of hypothyroid medications

 - I felt great on T4-only, so why are you saying it’s the most problematic?
 Yes, some outright do better on T4-only than others.
 But it eventually backfires, as there are too many issues which can cause problems forcing your body to live for conversion alone, ranging from any kind of illness, stress, genetic mutations, even age.
 Additionally, many patients who were once on T4-only look back and say “No, I really wasn’t as great as I said I was.”
 Read more here.

 - My doctor has me on T4-only.
 Why should I trust you over my doctor?
 Stop the Thyroid Madness (STTM) represents years of reported patient experiences and the wisdom they have gained from those experiences.
 Unfortunately, too many doctors aren’t listening well to millions of patients and are stuck on T4-only because of the huge donations medical schools get from the makers of T4-only.

 - Why not just the two synthetics i.e. both T3 and T4?
 They do work if one is optimal and explained above!
 Definitely go for it.
 But over the years, a large body patients who switched from the two synthetics to NDT reported they felt even better!
 That impressed us, so STTM reports it.
 It’s up to you! 🙂

 - Do I need to add T4 to NDT?
-It’s really not necessary.
+It’s really not necessary, say years of experiences.
 NDT is 80% T4 already.
 We just raise NDT until optimal–the latter which puts the free T3 towards the top and the free T4 mid-range.
 Both.
 But if you want to add T4 to NDT, might want to be careful, as adding too much will increase RT3, the inactive hormone.
 Some add T4 to a lower dose of NDT because they feel the T3 was too powerful…but that may be more about having a stressed liver, or reacting because of inadequate iron and/or a cortisol problem.